lucamedeaa/ResNet8-RISC-V/README.md

 Conv0/: dedicated to the initial convolutional layer, with three subfolders:

- - Conv0/C/: includes the baseline implementation in C (Conv0_baseline.c).
+ - C/: includes the baseline implementation in C (Conv0_baseline.c).

- - Conv0/Assembly RISC-V/: provides the low-level assembly implementations (Conv0_v1.s, Conv0_v2.s) along with their data definitions (data.s).
+ - Assembly RISC-V/: provides the low-level assembly implementations (Conv0_v1.s, Conv0_v2.s) along with their data definitions (data.s).

- - Conv0/Strassen/: holds the convolutional implementations using Strassen’s algorithm, with both one-level (Conv0_strassen_1lev.c) and two-level             (Conv0_strassen_2lev.c) versions.
+ - Strassen/: holds the convolutional implementations using Strassen’s algorithm, with both one-level (Conv0_strassen_1lev.c) and two-level             (Conv0_strassen_2lev.c) versions.

 crt0.s: the startup code for bare-metal execution.